KETV: Programming

-Syndicated programming featured on KETV includes The Rachael Ray Show, The Jennifer Hudson Show, and Wheel of Fortune among others.
-Omaha is one of the few markets in the United States to not carry both Wheel of Fortune and its sister show Jeopardy! on a single station (the latter airs on NBC affiliate WOWT).
+Preemptions and deferrals

 From September 2006 until the program was dropped by ABC on August 28, 2010, KETV preempted ABC Kids broadcasts of the Power Rangers series due to lack of E/I content (as was common with Hearst's other ABC stations); the station tape-delayed Kim Possible and Power Rangers SPD for broadcast on early Monday mornings before World News Now during the 2005–06 season for the same reason.
 All three programs, during their respective periods of time, were cleared by KLKN in Lincoln; as it covers the Omaha area to a decent amount, it served as the city's default home for each program.

-KETV was one of many ABC stations that pre-empted the special showing of Saving Private Ryan in late 2004 due to concerns that the FCC would impose a fine on them if they had aired the World War II-set movie due to the Super Bowl XXXVIII halftime show controversy earlier that year.
+KETV was one of many ABC stations that preempted the special showing of Saving Private Ryan in late 2004 due to concerns that the FCC would impose a fine on them if they had aired the World War II-set movie due to the Super Bowl XXXVIII halftime show controversy earlier that year.
 The station, along with other Hearst-owned ABC affiliated stations, aired the 1992 film Far and Away instead; for the above reason, the program aired on all of the state's other ABC stations, and it was eventually determined that the movie's broadcast did not violate FCC regulations.

+KETV currently airs GMA: The Third Hour at 11 a.m. on a one-day behind basis due to a noon newscast.